Wedding Budget Planner: A Comprehensive Planning Guide (2025)

 Catering and Entertainment Services

 Catering and entertainment services are among the most substantial portions of your wedding budget, typically consuming 30-40% of total costs.
-When planning your catering budget, you'll find average costs of around £85 per person, which varies based on your guest count and service style.
+When planning your catering budget, you'll find that the average price is approximately £85 per person, which varies depending on your guest count and the style of service.

 Rising food costs and staffing challenges have driven a £10 increase in per-person catering costs since 2022.

-Current catering trends show that 61% of couples are accommodating dietary restrictions, while 64% are expanding beyond traditional wedding cakes to offer varied dessert options.
+Current catering trends indicate that 61% of couples are accommodating dietary restrictions, while 64% are expanding beyond traditional wedding cakes to offer a variety of dessert options.
 Many couples prefer buffet-style service, representing approximately half of all wedding catering choices.

 Your entertainment choices will significantly impact both your budget and guest experience.
 While live bands command £2,000-£5,000 and typically consume 12% of the wedding budget, DJs offer a more affordable alternative at £1,000-£2,500.